samsoft00/codeline-hotel-api/README.md

 </div>

 ## CHML Setup
-Setup is pretty simple, foremost you need to have the following installed on your environment, currently using window, you can search on how to set it up on other OS.
+Setup is pretty simple, foremost you need to have the following install on your environment, currently using window, you can search on how to set it up on other OS.
 1. Node && Node Package Manager <br/>
 2. Php && Composer <br/>
 3. Xampp/Wamp <br/>